jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 harder questions.

-## The first sentence contains a big clue
+## Chief complaint

-The first sentence contains probably the most important clue and sets the context.
+The first sentence likely contains the most important clue and sets the context.
 Here are a few classic tip-offs.

 * chief complaint - your diagnosis must absolutely explain this